Lubbock County, TX - Oil & Gas Discussion archives

 Thanks for the info.
 I will check it out also.

 Enduro Operating LLC has been issued 4 permits in Lubbock County.
-1 is west almost on the county line, 1 at Frankfurt and Woodrow Rd, 1 at County Rd 2200 and Woodrow Rd and 1 at Hwy 41 and CR1440.
+One is west almost on the county line, one at Frankfurt and Woodrow Rd, one at County Rd 2200 and Woodrow Rd, and one at Hwy 41 and CR1440.
 Is anyone seeing any activity?

-WOW, this really sounds great, Me and 2 brothers and 2 cousins had been recently informed that we are the mineral rights owners of approx 463 acres on 3 seperate properties, they are all on Woodrow Rd.
+WOW, this really sounds great.
+Me and 2 brothers and 2 cousins had been recently informed that we are the mineral rights owners of approx 463 acres on 3 separate properties, they are all on Woodrow Rd.
 We have signed leases with Enduro.
-Some were $550 per acre @25% royalties and others at $400 per acre at 23%.
+Some were $550 per acre @ 25% royalties and others at $400 per acre at 23%.
 Sure hope something comes of it.

 JW - I agree that one good vertical conventional well would be nice but would not justify the excitement of the quotes in the article.
 I read the article a little differently, that the vertical well was exploratory and the greatest excitement was about what they found in the well logs (very promising for horizontal follow up perhaps?), not the well itself.
 I didn’t think that there were many legacy wells in the area at 10,500 ft like this one.
 If that’s right, then this could be a more significant new discovery.